stevezafeiriou/sensor-data-td/SensorDataTD/README.md

    - `Vibration.h` / `Vibration.cpp`
    - `WifiManager.h` / `WifiManager.cpp`

-3. Configure the TFT display pins in the `TFT_eSPI` library configuration (`User_Setup.h`) to match your hardware.
+3. Follow the [setup guide](https://stevezafeiriou.com/lilygo-t-display-s3-setup/) to configure the Arduino IDE for the LilyGo T-Display S3.

-4. Upload the code to the ESP32 using the Arduino IDE.
+4. Upload the code to the LilyGo T-Display S3 using the Arduino IDE.

----

 ## Usage